rametta/quantor/README.md

   + optionalBodyParams
   + requiredHeaders
   + optionalHeaders
-- Each of those properties should be an array of objects with Name and Description
+- Each of those properties should be an array of objects with a name, description & type.

 ![quantor screenshot](/assets/screenshot.png 'Quantor Screenshot')